Sangrampur, Unnao

 Sangrampur, also called Daundia Khera, is a village in Sumerpur block of Unnao district, Uttar Pradesh, India.
-Located on the high bank of the Naurahi river a bit to the west of the main Unnao-Dalmau road, it is most notable for its historic importance as the capital of the Bais of Baiswara.
-It was the seat of a pargana beginning in the 1700s.
+Located on the high bank of the Naurahi river a bit to the west of the main Unnao-Dalmau road, it is most notable for its historic importance as the capital of the Bais of Baiswada State.
+It was also the seat of a pargana beginning in the 1700s.
 As of 2011, its population is 2,778 in 530 households.
 It has four primary schools and no healthcare facilities.

 History

-The traditional account of Sangrampur's founding is connected with the origins of the Bais of Baiswara.
+The traditional account of Sangrampur's founding is connected with the origins of the Bais of Baiswada.
 In 1191 Samvat, two Bais brothers named Abhai Chand and Pirthi Chand are said to have come to a bathing ceremony at the Shiurajpur ghat on the Ganges.
 Also present was the queen of Argal, accompanied by a few attendants and soldiers.
 The governor of the place attempted to rape her by force; her soldiers surrendered, and she cried out for help.
 The two brothers were able to successfully intervene, but Pirthi Chand was killed in the fight.
 When the queen's husband, the Raja of Argal, heard about what had happened, he "received the surviving brother, Abhai Chand, with much cordiality, [and] gave him his daughter in marriage, with the proprietorship of five villages as her dowry."

 Abhai Chand went on to found the village of Abhaipur, across the Ganges from Sangrampur in what is now Fatehpur district.
 He then crossed the Ganges, where he fought a fierce battle against the Bhars who originally ruled the place; he named the site of the battle "Sangrampur", after the Sanskrit word sangrām, meaning battle or bloodshed.

 When the famous Bais raja Tilok Chand died, he divided his lands between his sons Raja Pirthi Chand and Rana Harhardeo.
 Pirthi Chand inherited the western part of his father's lands and made his capital at the fort of Sangrampur.
 His descendants later included the cadet branch rajas of Murarmau and Purwa Ranbirpur.